zeux/AssemblySignature/readme.txt

 How it works:

 - After each build a signature file is generated alongside assembly file.
-It works by loading assembly in reflection-only context, and printing all public types with all attributes and members.
+It works by loading assembly in reflection-only context, and generating MD5 hash for all types with their members, fields, properties, attributes and other metadata.
+Two hashes are calculated: one for public types/members and another one for internal types/members if the assembly has InternalsVisibleTo attribute.
 For F#, FSharpOptimizationData resource contents is also included in the signature, since it contains information for inline functions.

+- Before building the assembly, a dependency file is generated.
+It consists of signatures of all references.
+If signature file is found alongside the assembly, its contents is used with appropriate public/internal handling;
+otherwise file timestamp is used (i.e. build dependencies are correct even if signature files are not generated).

-- CoreCompile targets are modified to depend on signature file, if it is found alongside the assembly file (this is why Microsoft.*.Targets files need to be modified).
-If signature file is not found, assembly file is used instead (i.e. build dependencies are correct even if signature files are not generated)
+- CoreCompile targets are modified to depend on dependency file instead of reference files (this is why Microsoft.*.Targets files need to be modified).